 Investing in Panama's Stock Market

 Panama's stock market - Bolsa de Valores de Panama - has also been rather successful over the past years.
-As of 2011, the stock exchange has only 22 registered companies that trade their shares publicly, but the combined value of these companies was approximately $2.64 billion, which was up 61.35% over the exchange's 2009 levels.
+As of 2021, the stock exchange has 214 registered companies with a domestic market capitalization of $17,274 million.

 Investors looking to trade these individual stocks may consider American Depositary Receipts ("ADRs") or foreign brokerage accounts that permit trading directly on foreign exchanges.

 Unfortunately, there are not exchange-traded funds (ETFs) that offer more than 2% exposure to Panamanian companies.
-The closest ETF is the Industrials/Producer Durables AlphaDEX Fund (FXR), which has a 1.72% weighting in Panama.
 As a result, investors may be forced to invest directly in the Panamanian stock exchange.

 Resources for Investing in Panama